 Enrollment has been growing

 by exponential numbers at many community colleges across the country, as an economic slowdown and high unemployment rates have sent many adults back to school in search of training.
-While attendance increased from 2007 to 2010 at many school nationwide, that trend does seem to be ending in the current academic year.
+While attendance increased from 2007 to 2010 at many schools nationwide, that trend does seem to be ending in the current academic year.
 According to a recent report released by the American Association of Community Colleges, enrollment at community colleges experienced a slight decline in 2011, indicating the fast-paced growth may be coming to an end.

 Stabilizing Enrollment Still Features High Numbers